gvwilson/thirdbit/src/fiction/santas/index.md

 and—was that a *bone* of the end of one of its arms where there really ought to be a hand?[^mechanical-hand]

-[^mechanical-hand]: Even a mechanical hand would have been okay.
+[^mechanical-hand]: A mechanical hand would have been okay.
 Finner had an aunt who had started wearing one after an encounter with a particularly militant guard goose, and more than a few of his mother's elvish friends had needed mechanical upgrades after what people referred to as "workshop incidents".

 The burly santa hefted his ax.
 "Friend or foe?" he demanded.